Hall effect: Corbino effect

 The Corbino effect, named after its discoverer Orso Mario Corbino, is a phenomenon involving the Hall effect, but a disc-shaped metal sample is used in place of a rectangular one.
-Because of its shape the Corbino disc allows the observation of Hall effect–based magnetoresistance without the associated Hall voltage.
+The shape of the Corbino disc allows the observation of Hall effect–based magnetoresistance without the associated Hall voltage.

 A radial current through a circular disc, subjected to a magnetic field perpendicular to the plane of the disc, produces a "circular" current through the disc.
 The absence of the free transverse boundaries renders the interpretation of the Corbino effect simpler than that of the Hall effect.